catkeeper1/msdemo-documents/src/main/resources/markdown/programming_guide/programming_guide.md

 3. In the test case we import our `UserKeyword` and define the test case with keywords `Query User` and `Create User`.
 4. After run this test case, test result will be shown in the generated log/report.

+*note:* robot framework also supports return value from keyword.

 ```java

 // UserKeyword.java
 public class UserKeyword {
     private static final Logger LOG = LoggerFactory.getLogger(UserKeyword.class);